krokedil/klarna-order-management-for-woocommerce/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress.

 == Changelog ==
+= 2021.03.02    - version 1.6.6 =
+* Enhancement   - Add product types to the order lines being sent to Klarna.
+* Tweak         - We no longer check for is_ajax when updating the Klarna order items.

 = 2020.11.10    - version 1.6.5 =
 * Fix           - Limit shipping, fees and coupons to only 1 quantity when updating an order.
 Prevents a unnecessary calculation.
 * Fix           - Fixed tax amount for shipping and fees not being sent correctly when updating an order.